eclipse-ibeji/freyja/docs/tutorials/quickstart.md

 # Appendix A

-This appendix lists the sample adapters that are provided in this repository.
+This appendix lists the sample that are provided in this repository.
 These are self-contained and do not require anything outside of this repository to be set up.
 More detailed adapters which interface with external components can be found in the [Ibeji Example Applications repository](https://github.com/eclipse-ibeji/ibeji-example-applications).

 ## Digital Twin Adapters